 Braces alternatives

-If you’re concerned about your musicianship being affected by orthodontic treatment, you may be eligible for Invisalign®!
-Invisalign is virtually invisible, giving you the perks of a healthy smile without the hassle.
-Since Invisalign seamlessly fits onto the teeth, you may not even have to adjust your embouchure very much!
-Invisalign may also be removed while playing — just make sure that you store them in their case and put them in as soon as you’re finished playing.
+If you’re concerned about your musicianship being affected by orthodontic treatment, you may be eligible for clear aligners!
+Clear aligners are virtually invisible, giving you the perks of a healthy smile without the hassle.
+Since clear aligners seamlessly fit onto the teeth, you may not even have to adjust your embouchure very much!
+Clear aligners may also be removed while playing — just make sure that you store them in their case and put them in as soon as you’re finished playing.

 Discuss playing an instrument with braces with Asheville’s best orthodontist